costajob/app-servers/README.md

 ```

 #### Memory
-Memory consumption is good for a VM language.
+Memory consumption is the best within VM based languages.

 #### CPU
 BEAM (Erlang VM) distributes loading on all of the available cores.